alchemycodelab/module-one-curriculum-base/PATTERNS.md

 The main .js file for each of your pages should follow this basic format:

-- W: We always just . . .
+- W: We always just
 - I: `import`
 - G: Grab DOM elements
 - G: with `document.getElementById()`
 - L: `let` state
-- E: listen for events
+- E: and listen for events

 ## 2) Event handler
     1) add click listener to a dom element